-Considering how much time you spend trying to get your kids to stop playing with their food, the Fondoodler is probably the last appliance you want to see in the kitchen.
-But, then again, it is a hot glue gun for gouda (and cheddar, and pepperjack …).
+Considering how much time you spend trying to get your kids to stop playing with their food, the Fondoodler is probably the last kitchen appliance you want to see.
+But, then again, it is a hot glue gun for gouda (and cheddar, and pepper jack, and other cheeses …).
 Well, wetting a good example be damned — you want to make fanciful fromage art all over those nachos.

 The Fondoodler may look like a cheesy joke (like that one), but it’s totally real.
 Even weirder, it’s licensed and sold by BuzzFeed, so try it out, then post an article about 23 Genius Fondoodler Hacks That Made Your Day In 2016.